On this page

 On the Comparisons tab, you can view a head-to-head comparison between this synced cohort and another cohort of your choosing.
 You can break down the results of the User Composition chart by user property using the Composition by drop-down.

-You can view a list of your synced cohorts from within Amplitude Analytics at any time, by clicking Cohorts and opening the Synced Cohorts tab.
+To view a list of your synced cohorts from within Amplitude Analytics, click Cohorts and open the Synced Cohorts tab.

 Understanding cohort sync discrepancies

-When syncing cohorts from Amplitude to a third-party destination, you may notice differences between the user numbers in Amplitude and what's shown on the partner's platform.
-Understanding why these differences occur and knowing how to check which users were successfully transferred can help you fix these issues.
+When syncing cohorts from Amplitude to a third-party destination, you may notice differences between the user numbers in Amplitude and on the partner's platform.
+Understanding why these differences occur and how to check which users transferred successfully can help you fix these issues.

 Amplitude lets you choose any user properties to sync.
 This aids in customization, but it also requires careful planning to minimize discrepancies during a cohort sync.